alamminsalo/ram/README.md

 # Helpers

-Tool includes some built-in [helpers](https://handlebarsjs.com/block_helpers.html), which can be used in templates:
+Includes some built-in [helpers](https://handlebarsjs.com/block_helpers.html), which can be used in templates:
 ```
 * lowercase - lowercase
 * uppercase - UPPERCASE